CyberSource/cybersource-plugins-commercetools/docs/Test-Connection.md

 ### To Test your connection

+1. You can test the connection while starting the server by running the following npm script:

+       npm run start

+    - The connection will be automatically tested when the server starts

-1. You can run the following npm script from the root directory of the extension:
+2. Alternatively, you can run the following npm script from the root directory of the extension:

        npm run test-connection

-2. Alternatively, Send a `GET` request to `{baseUrl}/testConnection`.
+3. You can also send a `GET` request to `{baseUrl}/testConnection`.
 Ensure that your environment variables (env file) are correctly configured to receive a successful response.
     - The baseUrl will depend on where the extension is deployed.
     - Use HTTPS for production environments to ensure secure communication.

 > **_NOTE:_** Test Connection endpoint can be called for maximum of 10 times per minute.